 According to the Nationwide Building Society, in the 12 months prior to November 2021, the average price of a house in the UK increased by over 10%.
 By this point, the average house was just short of £250,000.

 Following the changes made by the UK government in September 2022, buyers will not need to pay stamp duty when buying a home that is less than £250,000 in England and Northern Ireland.
-In most areas, this budget will comfortably buy a terraced property.
+On average in the UK, this budget will comfortably buy a terraced property.
 Further to this, a first-time buyer can also spend up to £425,000 without incurring a stamp duty charge, which is roughly the price of the average flat in London.

 Across all property types, flats and maisonettes have seen the lowest rise in terms of average prices.
-In the twelve months leading up to May 2022, these properties rose by 5.5% in London, compared to 8.3% in England, and almost 10% in Wales.
+In the twelve months leading up to February 2023, these properties rose by just 2.1% on average in the UK.
+February 2022 saw an average price of £223,521, whereas according to the latest mortgage statistics, a year later the price had increased to only £228,242.
+This rate of increase is significantly below that of the UK’s 5.5% average, showing that the recent climb in value for properties disproportionately affected the high-value homes (such as detached and semi-detached).
 In Scotland and Northern Ireland, flat prices are around the same (about £125,000), with the former seeing a 10% rise over the last year and the latter seeing an 8% increase in average prices.

 As house prices and interest rates continue to rise, the affordability of the UK housing market begins to be brought into question.

-According to the ONS and BoE, as of May 2022, UK house prices were over-valued by around 9%.
+According to the latest mortgage statistics, UK house prices were over-valued by around 9% in May 2022.
 This is based on a mortgage rate of 1.96%.
 At a rate of 3%, prices would become 23% over-valued.
 This will likely result in a drop in house prices, or reduced market activity (at least in the short term).

 Between 2002 and 2018, the UK house price to earnings ratio has risen from five to 7.8.
 This means over this 16-year period, there has been more than a 50% rise in the cost of housing relative to earnings.